ksatola/ai-llm-twin-writer/README.md

 #### Why
-      1. Feasibility study (alignment to business objectives, data/skills availability, cost/timeline, ROI and value definition, data and methods legal/requirements/ethics compliance, solution explainability)
+    Feasibility study (alignment to business objectives, data/skills availability, cost/timeline, ROI and value definition, data and methods legal/requirements/ethics compliance, solution explainability)

-**WHY:** TW will help to create my brand, automate the writing process, help brainstorm new creative ideas.
+TW will help to create my brand, automate the writing process, help brainstorm new creative ideas.
 We will control TW (comparing to any other general-purpose tool, like ChatGPT or Gemini) by controlling what data we collect, how we preprocess the data, how we feed the data into the LLM, how we chain multiple prompts for the desired results, and how we evaluate the generated content.

 #### How
     1. Problem translation from business to AI domain
     2. Alignment with the enterprise architecture or existing solutions for reausability, consistency and compliance with the entire AI portfolio of solutions (build vs. buy vs. reuse) and other supporting solutions (like identity and access management)
     3. Data (origin, rights to use, bias/ethics, ownership)
     4. Cost of the solution estimation (potential need to return to the feasibility study)

-**HOW:** XXXXXX

 TW architecture will be based on FTI pattern with the scope of:
 - Ingesting, cleaning, and validating fresh data